Mbanya/React-Ecommerce-Project/README.md

 # React-Ecommerce-Project
 In this project,i build a fully functional eCommerce application using commerce.js api as my backend

-While building it i've learnt
+While building this i've learnt
 1. How to use Material UI components
 2. How to structure Components to make an application scalable
 3. How to ues async functions to fetch data from an API